IDEMSInternational/open-app-builder/documentation/docs/developers/building-and-deploying-to-ios.md

 ### Capacitor iOS setup

 The project is already configured to build to iOS using Capacitor.
+See the [Capacitor iOS Documentation](https://capacitorjs.com/docs/ios) for full details, or follow the steps below.

 ## Build, sign and upload the iOS app